-Although your marriage may feel like a barren desert landscape the rainbow of God's hope and grace continues to cover it.
+Although your marriage may feel like a barren desert landscape, the rainbow of God's hope and grace continues to cover it.
 Yes, there is hope for your marriage.
-However, it requires a great deal of growth and healing--for both partners.
+However, it requires a great deal of healing and growth--for both partners.
 It also requires hard work, and mountains of grace.
 But if you both want it badly enough, it can be yours.
 However, one painful reality remains true, even in the presence of God's rainbow: you cannot make your husband want it.

 After years of living with this addiction in our own marriages, as well as working with hundreds and hundreds of other couples in similar situations, a functional model has evolved for couples who are experiencing deep pain, a model that works if you both work it.
 The following diagram provides a visual explanation of the concepts involved in this model:

 Couple's Parallel Recovery Tracks